+- Natural Disasters (drought, weather extremes, etc.)

+- Economy

+- Appropriations changes

 - Public Policy changes

-- Natural Disasters (drought, weather extremes, etc.)

 - Government Regulations

 - Competing Public priorities

-- Competing Programmatic Challenges
+- Competing Programatic Challenges

-- Appropriations changes

-- Economy

 Changes in both competitive and noncompetitive funding will greatly influence our ability to conduct the planned research as well as deliver the results to our stakeholders.
 Similarly changes in policy and government regulations that affect the regulation of transgenic plants, environmental regulations, and pesticide registrations can greatly influence the direction of the research programs.
 The introduction of an exotic pest could greatly influence the direction of research programs.
 Field research could be significantly impacted by natural disasters such as hurricanes.